-DNC Embraces Bruce Springsteen's Post 9/11 Song ‘The Rising’
+DNC Embraces Bruce Springsteen's Post-9/11 Song ‘The Rising’

 — Bruce Springsteen (@springsteen) August 18, 2020

 “The Rising” is from on a 2002 album of the same name released in the wake of the September 11 terror attacks.
-At Monday’s DNC convention the song’s title, and Springsteen’s #risingup hashtag, evoked the theme of rising up at a time of mass protests across the country over issues of racial equality following the death of George Floyd, whose brothers, Philonise and Rodney Floyd, spoke at Monday night’s convention and led a moment of silence “to honor George and the many other souls we lost to hate and injustice.”
+At Monday’s DNC convention the song’s title, and Springsteen’s #risingup hashtag, evoked the theme of rising up at a time of mass protests across the country over the issue of racial equality following the death of George Floyd, whose brothers, Philonise and Rodney Floyd, spoke at Monday night’s convention and led a moment of silence “to honor George and the many other souls we lost to hate and injustice.”

 The video montage featured the refrain “Come on, rise up.
 Come on, rise up,” from the song “My City in Ruins,” which is also on Springsteen’s 2002 The Rising album.